aweSAM-XS/awesam-pos/README.md

 # awesam-pos
-Point of Sales software for a pharmacy
+Point of Sales software for a pharmacy using Microsoft Excel.